OscarSmiley/tbcs/Overview.md

 ### Programming Decisions
 This module is primarily written in python.
 The decision to use python in this module was based on several factors:

-* JIT in the python interpreter should give us acceptable performance for this task.
+* The python interpreter and rospy should give us acceptable performance for this task.

 * Although python is not staticly typed it is strongly typed.
 Variable types are not declared on initialization, like in C++ or Java, but are restricted in their intermingling by the interpreter.
 The lack of static typing can be overcome with proper development practices.